Yizhao111/Yizhao111.github.io/index.md

 - **May 2023：**Started interning as a system development engineer at [NEUSOFT CORPORATION Co., Ltd](https://www.neusoft.com/cn/).
 - **March 2023：**Started Working as a research assistant in the [NEUDM-Lab](https://github.com/NEU-DataMining/), focusing on developing a large-scale empathetic dialogue AI model and enhancing diversity in Conversational Recommendation system with Multi-agent Reinforcement Learning, advised by [Prof. Shi Fen](http://faculty.neu.edu.cn/cse/fengshi).
-- **Aug 2022：**Started Working as a remote undergraduate student researcher at [Carnegie Mellon University](https://www.cmu.edu/), focusing on employing causal analysis and optimizing Gaussian mixture algorithmic structure to reduce exposure bias in recommendation systems, advised by [Prof. David P. Woodruff](https://www.cs.cmu.edu/~dwoodruf/).
+- **Sept 2022：**Started Working as a remote undergraduate student researcher at [Carnegie Mellon University](https://www.cmu.edu/), focusing on employing causal analysis and optimizing Gaussian mixture algorithmic structure to reduce exposure bias in recommendation systems, advised by [Prof. David P. Woodruff](https://www.cs.cmu.edu/~dwoodruf/).
-- **Jun 2022：**Started research program at [NC State University](https://www.ncsu.edu/), fousing on utilizing machining learning methods to predict and explain Regime Switching, advised by [Prof. Hien Tran](https://math.sciences.ncsu.edu/people/tran/).
+- **Jun 2022：**Started research program at [NC State University](https://www.ncsu.edu/), fousing on employed hybrid machine learning algorithms along with time-series analysis, using Gaussian Markov models and Autoregressive models to detect and explain regime switches in the Bitcoin market, advised by [Prof. Hien Tran](https://math.sciences.ncsu.edu/people/tran/).

 <br>
 <!-- - **Aug 2023：**Happy to be awarded the FEPG Scholarship.
 - **May 2023：**Happy to be awarded the XiamenAir Scholarship.
 - **May 2023：**Collected the Finalist Award in MCM 2023 (Top 1%). -->